jamii/jamii.github.com/journal.md

 Tried using lalrpop.
 Their own example got bogged down in an infinite loop.

 I was really hoping to get this done in one day.
 Tomorrow, back to hand-written recursive descent.
 It may be long and gruelling, but at least when it breaks I stand a chance of fixing it.

+Ok, nm, I actually managed to hack around it.
+I'm in a rush to get stuff demoable, so I can come back and make it pretty later.

+### 2017 Sep 28

+Got the whole compiler working today, functions and all.
+I planned it out on paper and then sat down and implemented it without changing my mind about anything.
+Only took about 10 mins of debugging to get all my examples running correctly.
+Good day.
+More of this!